andyneff/singularity-git/README.md

 just ssh-agent
 ```

 Will start a singularity instance running and as long as `SSH_AUTH_SOCK` is unset, the git container will automatically connect to it.
+Use `just ssh-add` to add keys to your agent.

 ## Non-overlay fs support